prajjwal1999/redhat_project/README.md

 3. Command-line Client
     Use the command-line client to interact with the server:
     Replace <command> with one of the following commands:
+    First run server.js file as 'node server.js' it will run on localhost:3000:
+    Now run below command like 'node client.js add dum.txt': more eg: 'node client ls':

 - add <filenames>: Add files to the store
 - ls: List files in the store